 - Use the Official Whole Life Challenge workout.

 - Create your own workout for your team: Since the competition in the WLC is only at the team level, the workout you choose does not have to be the same as the official workout being done by teams worldwide.
 It is important that the workout is the same for every member of your group.

 Important: Any workout you choose MUST be measurable by one number only—a single score or a single time—for the Whole Life Challenge site to calculate improvements and winners.

 AMRAPS (workouts that require “as many rounds as possible” within a given time frame) work best for logistics, but whatever workout you choose, consider how you will move a large group of people through the workout.
-What weight, space, and equipment requirements will be necessary?
+What space and equipment requirements come up?
 Will your team members complete their workout in heats?

 - Any distance run, bike, swim, or row.
 Score is based on time.

 - With a 10-minute time cap, start with an 800m run, then complete: 1) 50 sit-ups, 2) 75 squats, 3) 100-pushups; and 4) as many burpees as possible in any remaining time.
 The score is the total number of all movements that occur after the run (e.g., if a team member completes the run and 39 situps, his score is 39.
 If he completes the entire workout, plus 8 burpees, his score is 233.)